-Heck, I’ve already linked to two in-depth studies earlier.
-First, the in-depth study on shareable content by Fractl and BuzzStream.
-Then, the analysis by Buzzsumo and Okdork of 100 million articles.
+Heck, we’ve already linked to an in-depth study on shareable content by Fractl and BuzzStream.

-And I’m not the only one to link to them.
-The first article has links from 90 unique domains.
-And the Okdork analysis has over 460 linking root domains and over 23,000 backlinks.
-That’s from one article!
+And we’re not the only one to link to it.
+The article has links from 90 unique domains.

 Step 2 – Invest time and resources: The reason that content like this gets so many links is because it’s really valuable.
 It takes a lot of time and effort to create.